 "Happily Homeless" myblogalwayspink.blogspot.com about 7 years agoAnswered by Alison L Miller via WorldNomads.com

 My parents really value travel and were keen to expose us to cultural experiences from a young age.
 As soon as I had the means to go travel on my own, there was no stopping me!
 Not a day goes by when I don't think about an upcoming trip, or when and where my next journey will be.
 Thankfully, my husband shares my enthusiasm and is always happy to come along for the ride.

 My advice to a young traveller is to simply go do it.
 You don't have to book expensive tours, just plan ahead for the conditions and go in with an open mind.
 I've never regretted pouring my heart and coin into visiting a new place, but I can sure imagine the regret that must come from putting it off, because it 'wasn't the right time to travel', or similar.
-All the best Joshua - I'm very excited for you! over 6 years ago
+All the best Joshua - I'm very excited for you! about 7 years ago

 Ah Joshua, Like you I was a Japanese (and also Economics) major at University.
 I spent my first year after graduating living in Fukui-ken with a Japanese family, teaching English and trying to really get a grasp on the language and culture so I could return home to some kind of corporate job in global banking .
 That's what I thought I wanted.